STF-Emacs-Clones/emacs-immaterial-theme/README.md

   Comes in three flavors: `background-primary`, `background-secondary`, `background-tertiary` with falling degree of use in the theme.

+  For dark themes, these should preferably be defined in increasing order of brightness (`background-primary` being the darkest and `background-tertiary` being the brightest).

 - `foreground`: used for plain text and editor decorations of different kinds.

   Comes in three flavors: `foreground-primary`, `foreground-secondary`,